Lower Your Small Business Taxes

 - home offices

 - and more

 Deduct It! shows you how to avoid problems with the IRS, including having your business classified as a hobby.
-It also explains how to amend your tax return if necessary.
 Whether your enterprise is just starting or well established, this book is indispensable to your financial success.

 Includes the top business deductions - the most valuable ones and how to claim them.

 “Outlines the many deductions available to small businesses—in plain English.”-National Federation of Independent Business

 “Delves deeply into the complex thicket of available deductions, with real-life examples on deducting everything.”-Accounting Today

 “For more information on how to handle inventory and write off the cost of goods, see…Deduct It!
 Lower Your Small Business Taxes.”-San Francisco Chronicle

 2. Are You Really in Business?

 3. Start-Up Expenses